 The Interior Decks

 What I immediately noticed when walking down to the interior of the boat was that it was not made for people like me.
-I am 6’3″ and had to duck constantly while walking.
-If you are much taller then me you may not like browsing the interior of the ship as it seems to get smaller and smaller; however, it is worth the lack of comfort to see all of the unique sites.
+I am 6’3″ and had to duck while walking through doors.
+If you are much taller than me, you may not like browsing the interior of the ship as it seems to get smaller and smaller; however, it is worth the lack of comfort to see all of the unique sites.

-We spent some time walking around the kitchen which had about 20 tables and a small line where the food could be served before walking farther into the ship to the sick bay and dentist area.
-The sick bay is not somewhere you would want to be while on the ship.
-It looked like it would make me sicker to be down here with the intensly close quarters and realistic drilling sound they have in the dentist offices.
+We spent some time walking around the kitchen, which had about 20 tables and a small line where the food could be served before walking further into the ship to the sickbay and dentist area.
+The sickbay is not somewhere you would want to be while on the ship.
+It looked like it would make me sicker to be down here with the intensely close quarters and realistic drilling sound they have in the dentist offices.
 I was not a fan, but it was interesting to see.

-From there we headed into the engine room and saw the huge engine that propelled a boat of this size.
-One of the people there informed us that this was one of four engine rooms which is a complete trip.
-All of the grating you walk on is see through and you can see parts of the engine below it, almost like a scene out of Aliens.
+From there, we headed into the engine room and saw the colossal engine that propelled a boat of this size.
+One of the people there informed us that this was one of four engine rooms, which is crazy to think about.
+All of the grating you walk on is see-through, and you can see parts of the engine below it, almost like a scene out of Aliens.

-From there we headed to the jail.
-The jail itself was a collection of very small compartments to hold the higher affenders as well as one large room for the people who simply needed a night to readjust themselves.
-If you are claustraphobic this is not where you would want to end up.
+From there, we headed to the jail.
+The jail was a collection of tiny compartments to hold the higher offenders as well as one large room for the people who needed a night to readjust themselves.
+If you are claustrophobic, this is not where you would want to end up.
 You can even pose for pictures next to the fake jail cells if you so desire.
-It’s lucky they give you a map as you can easily get lost down here.
 They also have lots of wax figures everywhere which make for some funny photos.

 Flight Deck & Planes

-After spending an hour in the Interior decks we headed up to the Flight Deck to check out the planes and the admiral and captains quarters.
-The planes alone were worth the price of admission for me as they were from many different eras and were exciting to check out.
+After spending an hour in the Interior decks, we headed up to the Flight Deck to check out the planes and the admiral and captain’s quarters.
+The aircraft alone were worth the price of admission for me as they were from many different eras and were exciting to check out.
 You can even sit inside a plane for pictures and walk inside many different types of helicopters.
-What is immediately evident is how little amount of space they have to take off and it gave me a much better understanding of how difficult this must be.
+What is immediately evident is how little amount of space they have to take off, and it gave me a much better understanding of how difficult this must be.
 Check out some of the pictures below.

-From there we headed into the Admiral and Captian Quarters and I have to say this is the place to be on the boat.
-They have their own private kitchen where cooks can cook for them, as well as living rooms, full bathrooms and even couches.
-They also had a full war room complete with maps and chairs situated around a table just like in all of the great war movies.
+Next, we headed into the Admiral and Captain Quarters, and I have to say this is the place to be on the boat.
+They have their private kitchen where cooks can cook for them, as well as living rooms, full bathrooms, and even couches.
+They also had an entire war room complete with maps and chairs situated around a table, just like in all of the great war movies.